armaniferrante/pure-evm/README.md

 `npm install pure-evm`

-The interface `pure_evm.exec()` takes in a contract's `bytecode` along with a transaction's `data` field.
+The interface `pure_evm.exec()` takes in a contract's `bytecode` along with a transaction's `data` field and returns a `Uint8Array` of the resultant transaction output.
 Note that the bytecode should be the bytecode stored onchain, i.e., *not* the initcode. `data` is simply the data field of the transaction to invoke the pure function, i.e., the method's sighash followed by abi encoded arguments.

 ### Browser